medhabalani/daa/ass2/readme.md

 Input format -

 ```
-Input consists of two lines, first line contains a single integer n, the size of the array, second line contains n space seperated integers denoting the elements of array.
+Input consists of two lines.
+First line contains a single integer n, the size of the array.
+Second line contains n space seperated integers denoting the elements of array.

 ```
 Input